kameshsampath/minikube-helpers/registry/README.md

 >
 > **NOTE:**
 >
-> Wait for the daemonset to be running before proceeding to next step, the status of the daemonset can be viewed via `kubectl get pods -n kube-system -w`, you can do CTRL+C to end the watch.
+> Wait for the Daemonset to be running before proceeding to next step, the status of the Daemonset can be viewed via `kubectl get pods -n kube-system -w`, you can do CTRL+C to end the watch.
 >

 You can check the mikikube vm's `/etc/hosts` file for the registry aliases entries: